Skip to main content

 }

-import { MCPToolset } from "npm:@vibesjs/sdk";
+import { MCPToolset } from "jsr:@vibesjs/sdk";

 const toolset = new MCPToolset(client, {

-toolCacheTtlMs: 30_000, // cache tool list for 30 seconds (default: 60,000)
+toolCacheTtlMs: 30_000, // (1) cache tool list for 30 seconds instead of 60

 });

-instructionsbooleanfalseInclude server instructions in the agent context
+// Manually include server instructions in the system prompt

-MCPManager - multiple servers
+MCPManager — multiple servers at once

 import { anthropic } from "npm:@ai-sdk/anthropic";

-const model = anthropic("claude-opus-4-5");
+const model = anthropic("claude-sonnet-4-6");

 const manager = new MCPManager();

-new MCPStdioClient({ command: "npx", args: ["-y", "@mcp/filesystem", "/data"] }),
+new MCPStdioClient({ command: "npx", args: ["-y", "@modelcontextprotocol/server-filesystem", "/data"] }),

-{ name: "filesystem" },
+{ name: "filesystem" }, // (3) optional name for instruction aggregation

-new MCPHttpClient({ url: "https://search-mcp.example.com/mcp" }),
+new MCPHttpClient({

 { name: "search" },